vivescere/personal-website/content/about.md

 ### Beacon (2016)

 [View the application on the play store](https://play.google.com/store/apps/details?id=com.vivescere.beacon)

+**NOTE**: the application was taken offline for a while, because I have to update it so that it remains compliant with the Play Store policy.

 This application allows an athlete (or anyone who wants to, really) to share their location in realtime.